 Here are our top tips for building experience and ultimately securing a graduate job in the charity sector.

 PR is becoming an increasingly popular career choice amongst graduates, but Financial PR in particular is a specialist route that you would be well equipped to explore with an Economics degree.
-PR is a sophisticated business tool used to tell a story to the public and promote products, services or news items (find out more about PR).
+PR is a sophisticated business tool used to tell a story to the public and promote products, services or news items.
 It's a tenacious industry, so you have to be persistent, passionate and well-informed.
 Financial PR is a specialised niche area within the industry which involves dealing with both the financial media and the financial community, such as investment bank analysts.

 This is a career path for those passionate about reading and writing.
 Even though you have developed sophisticated mathematical skills in your Economics degree, your knowledge of industry and commerce will be particularly useful in this area.
 You will be involved in the interpretation and presentation of news and other items of topical interest.
 Potential employers include the BBC, independent TV and radio firms, international broadcasters and news agencies.

 Here's what you can do during university to help you secure a journalism graduate job.

 This area is growing at a rapid rate, and includes channels such as email, websites, social media and texts to promote products, services and events to a specific target audience.
 Roles include Digital Account Managers, Search Engine Optimisers and Social Media Managers.
 Your analytical skills that you have gleaned from your degree will be particularly useful, as well as an awareness of current affairs and popular trends.
 Here's what you need to know about a career in digital and media marketing.

 These are just a few suggestions on sectors and avenues that can be explored after graduation, but it’s worth spending time thinking about your interests and work experience and how these could relate into a graduate role which excites and challenges you.